 The American Mosaic: American Indian Experience provides in-depth historical accounts and cultural information about the indigenous peoples of North America.
 Available in both academic and school versions, this online collection includes reference content, hundreds of primary source documents, thousands of images, and easy-to-use search and browse features to facilitate research at every level.

 This indispensable resource highlights areas ranging from the Inuit of Alaska to the Seminole of Florida, and covers the time period of pre-contact through the colonial era and into the 21st century.

-Designed, developed, and indexed under the guidance of Loriene Roy, the first Native American President of the American Library Association, and a team of American Indian librarians and scholars to meet the needs of teachers and their students, librarians and their patrons, researchers and the general public, The American Indian Experience is an indispensable electronic library resource covering prehistory to the present day.
+The American Mosaic: American Indian Experience was designed, developed, and indexed under the guidance of Loriene Roy, the first Native American President of the American Library Association, and a team of American Indian librarians and scholars.

 - Hundreds of primary source documents and media, including treaties, speeches, captivity narratives, traditional stories, and a wealth of maps, photographs, and video

 - Topic Guides designed to spark classroom discussion and research

 - "This Day in American Indian History" feature with 180-page timeline, searchable by keyword and time period

 - Tribal Communities Resource with at-a-glance and in-depth information on more than 500 American Indian nations